qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 ---
-title: Similarity Learning for Car Search
+title: More Accurate Similar Cars Search with Fine Tuning
 short_description: "How to use similarity learning to search for similar cars"
 description: Learn how to train a similarity model that can retrieve similar car images in novel categories.
 preview_image: /articles_data/cars-recognition/preview.png